djangify/our-spot/README.md

 - What does the users template to add, edit and delete locations look like?
 How should they be structured?
 - What should these templates include?
 - What should the format and style of a users profile page look like?
+- How do we ensure that both load time and responsiveness are taken into consideration when building the project?

 **Authorization :**